Get a quote

 A one-story ranch home that may be eligible for the Florida homestead exemption

-If you’ve ever bought or considered buying residential property in Florida, you’ve probably heard of the state’s homestead exemption, and with good reason.
+If you’ve ever bought or considered buying residential property in Florida, you’ve probably heard of the state’s homestead exemption – and with good reason.
 The Florida homestead exemption is a powerful tool that reduces the tax burden on the state’s homeowners.
-But what is the homestead exemption in Florida and how does it work?

 What is the homestead exemption in Florida?

 The Florida homestead exemption is a property tax break that’s offered based on your home’s assessed value and provides exemptions within a certain value limit.
-With it, you can reduce the taxable value of your home by as much as $50,000 if you owned your property on January 1 of the tax year.
+With it, you can reduce the taxable value of your home by as much as $50,000 if you use the property as your primary residence.

-But what is the homestead exemption in Florida’s purpose?
-The homestead exemption in Florida addresses one of the reasons the cost of homeownership in Florida is so high: property taxes.
-The amount you pay can differ according to the city or even the county, but the average Florida homeowner pays $1,752 every year.
-If you already own a home in Florida or are looking to buy real estate, the Florida homestead exemption can help you reduce that burden.
+While not the highest in the country, Florida property tax rates are on the rise.
+This plus the state’s higher-than-average property values can give some homeowners sticker shock when they get their tax bill.
+The amount you pay may differ by the city or even the county, but the median property tax rate in Florida was $3,003 in 2023.
+If you already own a home in Florida or are looking to buy one, the Florida homestead exemption can help you reduce that burden.

 How does the homestead exemption work?